hbctraining/In-depth-NGS-Data-Analysis-Course/sessionIV/lessons/03_automating_workflow.md

 Let's step back and revisit the process of getting from fastqc to getting a count matrix...

 The easiest way to keep track of and repeat the process is to capture the steps that we've performed in a bash script.
-We already have 2 separate scripts for parts of this workflow, one that takes us from fastqc through trimming and a post-trimming fastqc run, and a second one that for running STAR.
-In this module we are going to make a new script that combines all the steps including featureCounts and learn a few new things along the way.
+We already have 2 separate scripts for parts of this workflow, one LSF submission script that performs the fastqc and a regular shell script using positional parameters that runs STAR.
+In this module we are going to make a new script that combines these 2 steps with featureCounts, and learn a few new things along the way.

 ***Before we get started, please log into Orchestra and start a new interactive session with 1 core.***